harness/developer-hub/release-notes/internal-developer-portal.md

 - New plugins added to the marketplace.
   - [Argo-CD Plugin for Backstage](https://github.com/RoadieHQ/roadie-backstage-plugins/tree/main/plugins/frontend/backstage-plugin-argo-cd#argo-cd-plugin-for-backstage)

-- We have encountered an issue with usage of `ui:widget: password`, we have updated our docs with instructions, also more context [here](/kb/internal-developer-portal/articles/secrets-issue).
+- We have encountered an issue with usage of `ui:widget: password` which reveals the user token in plain text to the user if the field is not used in the first page of the Workflow definition.
+We have updated our docs with instructions.
+Please find more context [here](/kb/internal-developer-portal/articles/secrets-issue) if you see the issue.

 #### Bug fixes